Optimal Transport Kernels for Sequential and Parallel Neural Architecture Search

 As discussed in \cite{Kulesza_2012Determinantal}, this decomposition of $\bK$ has two main advantages.
 First, it implicitly enforces the constraint that $\bK$ must be positive semidefinite, which can potentially simplify learning.
 Second, it allows us to independently model quality and diversity, and then combine them into a unified model.
-Particularly, we have $P_K(A) \propto \left( \prod_{i\in A} q_i^2 \right) \det( \phi_i^T \phi_i) $ where the first term increases with the quality of the selected items, and the second term increases with the diversity of the selected items.
-Without the quality component, we would get a very diverse set of architectures, but we might fail to include the most high-performance architectures in $\mathcal{P}_t$, focusing instead on low-quality outliers.
-By integrating the two models we can achieve a more balanced result.
+Particularly, we have

+where the first term increases with the quality of the selected items, and the second term increases with the diversity of the selected items.
+Without the quality component, we would get a very diverse set of architectures.
+However, we might fail to include the most high-performance architectures in $\mathcal{P}_t$, focusing instead on low-quality outliers.
+By integrating the two models, we can achieve a more balanced result.

 \paragraph{Conditioning.}

 In the parallel setting, given the training data, we would like to select high quality and diverse architectures from a pool of candidate $\mathcal{P}_t$ described above.
 We shall condition on the training data in constructing the covariance matrix over the testing candidates from $\mathcal{P}_t$.
 We make the following proposition in connecting the k-DPP conditioning and GP uncertainty estimation.
 This view allows us to learn the covariance matrix using GP, such as we can maximize the GP marginal likelihood for learning the TW distance and kernel hyperparameters for k-DPP.